 When a suspect match is created from an add request, details about the related task are available in the Summary pane.

 Add requests that have created a suspect match task contain a link to that suspect match task.
 Data Stewards can click the task ID link in the Status section to open the suspect match's task.

 Suspect match tasks

 Suspect matches that are created through an Add Request include Creator and Requester Comments information in the Task Details section.
 This information gives data stewards more information to help them determine the outcome of the match.
 For example, a data steward can see that a sales rep created the suspect match and the rep added more information in the comments.

-Add and change requests for custom objects are either automatically approved or routed to local data stewards.
-Data stewards that have access to custom objects can find the DCRs by filtering the inbox or by searching by task ID.
-Data stewards that do not have access to the custom object through their data visibility profile will see a Lock icon in the inbox and will be unable to open the task.
+Add and change requests for custom objects are either automatically approved or routed to local Data Stewards.
+If you have access to custom objects, you can find the DCRs by filtering the Inbox or by searching by task ID.
+If you do not have access to the custom object through your data visibility profile, a Lock icon displays and you will be unable to open the task.

 Tasks with many objects

 When tasks have a large number of sub-objects (more than 100 sub-objects for each sub-object type) or a large number of pending associated tasks (more than 100 tasks), Network handles the DCR process differently to avoid issues in your Network instance.

 When data change requests are submitted, Network reindexes the DCR task and the entity.
 Network will not index the sub-object or relationship object records if there are more than 100 records for each object type.

 A DCR is submitted to update the name for an HCO.
 The existing HCO record has 101 addresses, 5 ParentHCOs, and 3 Licenses.
 Network will only index the ParentHCO and License objects for that task; the address object will not be indexed because there are more than 100 addresses on the record.
 This means that addresses will not display for that record on the Inbox page.
 The addresses will be available on the record profile, in Network search, in reporting, and on the original DCR as usual.